-MEMO RANDU JM OF Date Issued 08/06 5/2001 INSUR ANCE Name Address Miami, FL 33173 This memorandum is issued as a matter of information only and confers no rights upon the holder.
-This memorandum does not amend, extend or alter the coverages afforded by the Certificate listed below Company Affording Coverage Producer Seabury & Smith, Inc. 1776 West Lakes Parkway West Des Moines, Iowa 50398 Co+ Stud Chicago Insurance Company Owner Owner Employee policy period document wi by the Certifi indicated, note th respect to whi icate described vithstanding ar rich this memo herein is subje ran et to w has been issued to equirement, term or dum may be issued on all the terms, exclu- educed by paid clair condition of ar or may pertain sions and cond ny contract or other , the insurance afforded ditions of such Type of Insurance Certificate Number Effective Da ite Expiration Date Limits Professional Liability To Be Assigned 8/6/2001 8/6/2002 \$1 million each incident / \$3 million annual aggregate Occurrence l· · Memorandur n Holder thorized Represental ·
+RANDU JM OF 08/06 5/2001 INSURANCE Insured Name Address Miami, FL33173 This memorandum is issued as a matter of information only and confers no rights upon the holder.
+This memorandum does not amend, extend or alter the coverages afforded by the Certificate listed below Seabury & Smith, Inc. 1776 West Lakes Parkway West Des Moines, Iowa 50398 Chicago Insurance Company Covered Person (Status) Student Owner Employee policy period document wi by the Certifi This is to certify that the Certificate listed below has been issued to the insured named above for the policy period indicated, notwithstanding any requirement, term or condition of any contract or other document with respect to which this memorandum may be issued or may pertain, the insurance afforded by the Certificate described herein is subject to all the terms, exclusions and conditions of such Certificate.
+The limits shown may have been reduced by paid claims.
+Type of Insurance Certificate Number Effective Da ite Expiration Date Limits Professional Liability To Be Assigned 8/6/2001 8/6/2002 each incident or occurrence in the aggregate \$1 million each incident / \$3 million annual aggregate Occurrence Memorandum Holder Authorized Representative: lteven E TI.